Tugduoff/RType/doc/protocol.md

 ## Version

-R-Typeuh network protocol version 0.0.3, 21/09/2024, written by Florent Charpentier
+R-Typeuh network protocol version 0.1.0, 21/09/2024, written by Florent Charpentier, reviewed by the R-Typeuh team